cmjaimet/endhomelessnessottawa/README.md

 /*
-* endhomelessnessottawa yay
-* you rock!
+* Wordpress plugin for advocacy
 */